-The resignation of Julia Serop.
+The resignation of Rachel Whitaker.

 Under Board Policy 4223, the Superintendent is authorized to accept employee resignations or retirements on behalf of the Adrian Board of Education.
-Julia has submitted her resignation from Adrian Head Start.
+Rachel has submitted her resignation from Adrian Public Schools.

-It is the recommendation of the Superintendent that the Adrian Board of Education acknowledge the resignation of Julia Serop effective June 9, 2023.
+The Superintendent recommends that the Adrian Board of Education acknowledge Rachel Whitaker's resignation effective June 24, 2024.

-The resignation of Elise Shulters.
+The resignation of Kristen Friess.

 Under Board Policy 4223, the Superintendent is authorized to accept employee resignations or retirements on behalf of the Adrian Board of Education.
-Elise has submitted her resignation from Adrian Public Schools.
+Rachel has submitted her resignation from Adrian Public Schools.

-It is the recommendation of the Superintendent that the Adrian Board of Education acknowledge the resignation of Elise Shulters effective May 31, 2023.
+The Superintendent recommends that the Adrian Board of Education acknowledge Kristen Friess' resignation effective August 1, 2024.

-The resignation of Angela Slovak.
+The resignation of Riley Brown.

 Under Board Policy 4223, the Superintendent is authorized to accept employee resignations or retirements on behalf of the Adrian Board of Education.
-Angela has submitted her resignation from Adrian Head Start.
+Riley has submitted her resignation from Adrian Public Schools.

-It is the recommendation of the Superintendent that the Adrian Board of Education acknowledge the resignation of Angela Slovak effective July 14, 2023.
+The Superintendent recommends that the Adrian Board of Education acknowledge Riley Brown's resignation effective July 22, 2024.